angelocarly/kiyo-template/README.md

 # Kiyo template

-This repository acts as a template to easily get started using kiyo.
+This repository acts as a template to easily get started using [Kiyo](https://github.com/angelocarly/kiyo).
-It is a Rust project setup with [Kiyo](https://github.com/angelocarly/kiyo) as a dependency, and contains the necessary code to run a simple shader.
+It is a Rust project setup with Kiyo as a dependency, and contains the necessary code to run a simple shader.

 ## Kiyo version
 You can set the version of Kiyo by editing `Cargo.toml` and specifying a specific release version published on [crates.io](https://crates.io/crates/kiyo/).